TomHJ/CNN-network/README.md

 # CNN-network
-try to build CNN network woth Python
+try to build CNN network with Python